Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Method

-where $\{r_t^{(m)}\}_{t=1,...K}$ are patch features of other images from memory bank. $m$ denotes the index of feature map.
-By minimizing the patch contrastive loss, our encoder can learn patch-wise matching of identity between two views.
-Such matching ability results in spatial sensitive features, which facilitate object detection. \paragraph{Image-Level Contrastive Loss.} We also optimize the image-level contrastive loss as it is important to improve the classification ability, which is also required by object detection.
-Denote $v_{1}^{(m)}=avgpool(f_1^{(m)}(x_{1}))$ and $v_{2,+}^{(m)}=avgpool(f_2^{(m)}(x_{2}))$ to be the normalized image features of positive pairs.
+We also optimize the image-level contrastive loss as it is important to improve the classification ability, which is also required by object detection.
+Denote $v_{1}^{(m)}=h_1(GAP(f_1^{(m)}(\mathcal{I}_{1})))$ and $v_{2,+}^{(m)}=h_2(GAP(f_2^{(m)}(\mathcal{I}_{2})))$ to be the normalized image features of positive pairs.
 For simplicity, we neglect the notation of normalization.
-The image-level contrastive loss for the $m$-th feature map can be written as:
+The \textit{image-level} contrastive loss for the $m$-th feature map can be written as: